Misterio77/nix-config/README.md

 ## How to bootstrap

 All you need is bash, nix, and git.
-Just `nix-shell` (or `nix develop`, if already on flakes), and you should be good to go.
+Just `nix develop`, and you should be good to go.

 `nixos-rebuild --flake .` To build system configuration